 Transfer the honey hearts to a cooling rack and let them cool off completely.

-They are hard as rocks when they are freshly baked, but put the hearts in a container with a damp cloth over them and leave them in the refrigerator for 3-4 days.
+They are hard as rocks when they are freshly baked, but put the hearts in a freezer bag and placebthem in the freezer for at least 24 hours, then place them in a container with a damp cloth over them and leave them in the refrigerator for 3-4 hours, while they thaw.
 They will be delicious and soft again.

 200 G DARK CHOCOLATE